About New Foundations

 We don’t lecture or preach.
 Our experiential workshops use the shared experiences of participants, interactive exercises, games and role plays to examine the ways in which we respond to situations where injustice, prejudice, frustration, and anger can lead to aggressive behavior and violence.

-"I believe that Alternatives to Violence has guided our abused offender participants in a positive direction.
-The offenders have told me he materials learned during the sessions gave them options they never realized they had.
+Captain Bowers at the Denver Women’s Correctional Facility said, “I believe that Alternatives to Violence has guided our abused offender participants in a positive direction.
+The offenders have told me the materials learned during the sessions gave them options they never realized they had.
 Many offenders have also stated they will find the courage to walk away from abusive relationships.